andy-guttridge/memory-mixup/README.md

 ### Mobile first design

-The game was designed around the iPhone 5/SE screen size to ensure it is playable and appealing on as wide a range of devices as possible.
+The game was designed around the iPhone 5/SE in portrait orientation to ensure it is playable and appealing on as wide a range of devices as possible.

 The mobile first design addresses objectives 2, 3 and 4.